adowlin/project-3-brew-exchange/README.md

     - Edit & Delete buttons correctly appear on all recipes for the "admin" superuser, only when the current username is "admin", and the admin is logged in.

 #### Register Page
-Manual testing was performed on the following elements that appear on the Registration page;
+Manual testing was performed on the following elements that appear on the Registration page:

 - "Log In Here" link correctly directs to the login page for users who already have an account.
 - Username input validates that the input value does not match an existing username.